Module Provisioning: Module Utility CLI and YubiKey

 Yubico, and the Name equals YubiKey.
 The slot number is the integer in the Nr. column.
 In the example output above, the slot number for the YubiKey is

-0. You will use the slot number in the next step.
+0. Use this slot number in the next step.

 Step 4: Use the Module Utility CLI to provision the ACK module

-To provision the module via YubiKey, you will use the Module Utility CLI
+To provision the module via YubiKey, use the Module Utility CLI

 provision command and these parameters: